shrinivasshetty21/Dota-2-Draft-Strength-Prediction-Keras/README.md

 All the files required for testing the model is in Testing Folder.

 ### Files
+- Hero Lookup Table : Contains information of Hero Name analogous to Hero ID.

+### Folders
+##### Data Processing Notebooks
 - Data Preparation Dota 2 Neural Network.ipynb : Used for structuring data as per Machine Learning Model requirement.
 - Data Preparation Dota 2.ipynb : Used for structuring data obtained from Dota_2.vp pickle file.
 - Dota_2.vp : Data provided by VPGame, Inc. for pursuing similar project, now made available to public.
-- LICENSE : License for using the data used in this project.
 - Dota_2_Cleaned_Data.csv : Contains a structured form of data obtained from pickle file.
 - Dota_2_Model_Data.csv : Contains a structured form of data useful for the model.

-- Hero Lookup Table : Contains information of Hero Name analogous to Hero ID.
+##### Deep Learning Model Notebooks
 - Predicting Dota 2 Draft Strength Using Keras.ipynb : Jupyter Notebook implementing the project.
+- Team Input Model.ipynb : A Jupyter Notebook for tweaking Team Model as per requirement without using any model functions like ffnn_model.py.
+- Training & Testing Model.ipynb : A Jupyter Notebook for training and testing the model.
+Make sure all the files are in the same directory before running this notebook.
+- Hero Input Model.ipynb : A Jupyter Notebook for tweaking Hero Model as per requirement without using any model functions like ffnn_model.py.

+##### Training Scripts
 - ffnn_model.py : Feed Forward Neural Network Model function that returns the defined model.
 - lstm_model.py : LSTM Model function that returns the defined model.
 - lstm_ffnn_model.py : Hybrid Model function that returns the defined model.
-- Team Input Model.ipynb : A Jupyter Notebook for tweaking Team Model as per requirement without using any model functions like ffnn_model.py.
-- Hero Input Model.ipynb : A Jupyter Notebook for tweaking Hero Model as per requirement without using any model functions like ffnn_model.py.
 - training_model.py : A python function to train the model.

+##### Image
+- Contains .png files for results of different models.

+##### Testing Script
+- Contains .h5 files for training the model.
 - testing_model.py : A python function to test the model.
-- Training & Testing Model.ipynb : A Jupyter Notebook for training and testing the model.
-Make sure all the files are in the same directory before running this notebook.
-- Image Folder : Contains .png file for results of different models.

 ## Training the Model